Asymptotically Optimal Inventory Control for Assemble-to-Order Systems: Appendix A: Proof of Theorems

-where $\eta$ is a constant that depends only on $m$, $\mathbf c$, and $A^k$ $(1 \le k \le K)$.
-The left inequality is directly implied by the formulation of the LP and the right inequality and the specification of $\eta$ follows from a sensitivity analysis of LP objective values in \cite{Schrijver1986} (Equation (24) in Section 10.4).
+where $\eta$ is a constant that depends only on $\mathbf c$ and $A^k$ $(1 \le k \le K)$.
+The left inequality is directly implied by the formulation of the LP and the right inequality and the specification of $\eta$ are standard results of LP sensitivity analysis (e.g., Section 10.4 of \cite{Schrijver1986}).